Treating oily skin

 Schüssler skin-care routine for acne skin

 - Let’s begin with cleansing.
 Our Schüssler No.9 Handmade soap for acne skin is specially designed for treating acne-prone skin.
 Containing Schuessler’s mineral salt No.9 to effectively fight excessive sebum production.
-In addition to Natrium Phosphoricum mineral salt, the antiseptic tea tree oil may help reduce inflammation and orange oil provides a soothing effect.
+In addition to Natrium Phosphoricum mineral salt, the antiseptic tea tree oil may help reduce irritation and orange oil provides a soothing effect.
 Together these components contribute to restoring the natural balance of sebum production resulting in glowing and healthy skin.
 Can be used during pregnancy.

 - Make-up removal must be natural.
 Schüssler Micellar cleansing water perfectly cleanse skin from contamination, cosmetic product residue and make-up.
 It feels truly refreshing to clean your oily skin with a cotton pad soaked in Schüssler Micellar cleansing water.
 It contains Schuessler’s No.8 mineral salt Natrium Chloratum, which restores skin’s healthy water balance and deeply hydrates skin.
 Its ingredients are verified and natural, it does not irritate skin as it is fragnance-free.
 Use it every day for a moisturized, silky smooth skin.
 Enriched with bio hamamelis water which has soothing and pore tightening effects.

 - Targeted skin-care with the help of Schüssler No.9 face cream.
 Everything your oily skin needs for acne treatment is packed in this cream.
-Schuessler’s mineral salt No.9 helps restore correct acid-base balance of skin, argan oil nurtures skin cells, hyaluronic acid offers hydration, and shea butter is also known as a multifunctional beauty elixir with anti-inflammatory, skin softening, and hydrating effects.
+Schuessler’s mineral salt No.9 helps restore correct acid-base balance of skin, argan oil nurtures skin cells, hyaluronic acid offers hydration, and shea butter is also known as a multifunctional beauty elixir with skin softening, and hydrating effects.
 This natural cream is free from comedogenic ingredients.
 Comedogenic ingredients contribute to acne, and are also called as comedos. ’Non-comedogenic’ is a label frequently used in skin-care, meaning the product does not cause acne.

 - Weekly face scrubs.
 Oily skin usually peels more frequently, but dead skin cells clog pores causing acne.
 You can help the natural cleaning process of your skin by using Schüssler Deep hydration facial scrub weekly.
 This product contains Sucragel ® AOF cellulose particles, which are natural abrasives that do not harm skin but are effective in removing dead skin cells, making it a safe alternative for scrubbing.
 This high-tech material is a combination of 2 types of cellulose abrasives, a 700 micron amorphous, and a 150 micron harder spherical shape.
 This material is more effective than other mechanical peelings and forms emulsion on skin once in contact with water.
 ECOCERT and RSPO certified, environment-friendly ingredient.
 Containing Schuessler’s No.8 mineral salt that offers deep hydration.
 Use it regularly to get even texture and silky skin that absorbs nourishing ingredients more effectively.